MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  3 │
     =#

-This conversion lets us access Julia's rich statistical and data processing functions from our queries.
+This automated lifting lets us access rich statistical and data processing functions from within our queries.

 ### Cardinality